ScalaIO/scala.io_web_main/src/venue.md

 layout: default
 title: Venue
 ---
-TBA Venue in Paris
+TBA Venue in France
 ==========================================

 TBA

 <!-- Last year was sci-fi themed around The Hitchikers Guide to the Galaxy and the magical [’42’](http://www.42.fr/) number.
 This year we go for charm and a rich history with the _Tapis Rouge_ salons.